david672orford/tech-for-teaching/howto/typefaces/index.md

 Because these fonts have the same widths as the PostScript fonts and the URW fonts, they are very safe to use.
-If they are missing, the equivelent font from another vendor will automatically be substituted.
+If they are missing, the equivalent font from another vendor will probably be substituted automatically.

+In time Microsoft started distributing additional fonts compatible with members of the standard set of 35 PostScript fonts:

+* Book Antiqua: Monotype clone of Linotype's Palatino
+* Palatino Linotype: expanded version of Linotype's Palatino produced for Microsoft
+* Century Gothic: Monotype clone of ITC's Avant Garde
+* Bookman Old Style: Monotype clone of ITC's Bookman

 In 1996 Microsoft released its
 [Core Fonts for the Web](https://en.wikipedia.org/wiki/Core_fonts_for_the_Web).